 Start by whisking together a simple marinade of soy, honey, minced garlic, salt, pepper and olive oil.

-Pour it over your shrimp in a plastic bag.
+Pour it over your shrimp in a plastic bag or bowl.

-Let those flavors infuse for an hour or so in the fridge.
+Let those flavors infuse for 20-30 minutes in the fridge.

 Preheat a saute pan to medium-high heat.
 Remove the shrimp from the marinade and toss them in the hot pan.
 Cook for about 1-2 minutes on each side until shrimp is opaque all the way through.